An interview with mathematician and New York Times best selling maths book author Danica McKellar.

 Math Careers and Education

-by Learnng Lab
+by Learning Lab

 Are you or your child interested in pursuing math as a career?
 You’ll need to do some research into the best courses of study.
 As explained in this page on mathematics degrees, pure maths is not really a career option outside of academia.